Remembria/Remembria/README.md

 Goals:
 - Become a professor
 - Write / work on an influential paper
-- Win a national volleyball tournament + play volleyball with coach Donny
+- Win a national volleyball tournament
 - Join a engineering / computer science design team
 - Implement a physical robot with deep learning